panoply/vscode-liquid/readme.md

 ### Tag and Filter Snippets

-Snippets made available by this extension leverage tab invoked "choices" for applying filter pipes `|` and delimiter whitespace dashes `-` in liquid tokens.
+Snippets made available leverage tab invoked "choices" for applying filter pipes `|` and delimiter whitespace dashes `-` within liquid tokens.
 In addition to the tags and filter snippets, section schema snippets are also supported which help users to quickly generate settings within Shopify theme `{% schema %}` tag blocks.

 ### Schema Snippets